kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 - [Service Management](#service-management) - Service Catalog removed
 - [Service Mesh](#service-mesh) - Istio upgraded to 1.14.1

-## General

-### Rafter removed from Kyma components

-With Kyma 2.4, we removed Rafter from the list of installed components.
-Rafter handles asset storage and is used internally by Helm Broker and Runtime Agent.
-When you upgrade from Kyma 2.3 to 2.4, Rafter is not removed automatically - you can continue using it if you prefer.
-If you dont need Rafter (or any of the removed components), refer to the [migration guide](ADD LINK HERE) that describes how to get rid of them.

 ## Application Connectivity

 ### Application Connectivity adjusted to Service Catalog removal